 Field Byte Length Byte Offset Description Performance level 0x4 0x0 Performance level.
-Reserved 0x4 0×4 Reserved, must be set to zero.
+Reserved 0x4 0x4 Reserved, must be set to zero.
 Usage count 0x8 0x8 Number of times this domain has used this performance level.
 This value must be updated when the domain transitions into the performance level.

-Residency 0x8 0x10 This value represents the amount of time domain has been running at the performance level, and is given in microseconds.
-This value must be updated every time the domain transitions to different performance level.
+Residency 0x8 0x10 This value represents the amount of time domain has been running at the performance level and is given in microseconds.
+This value must be updated every time the domain transitions to different performance level. ----------------------- --

-Accessing multi-word statistics can cause races between platform write accesses and the read accesses by agents in the system.
-This problem and its solution are described in section 4.3.4.
+Accessing statistics can cause races between platform write accesses and agent read accesses.
+This problem and its solution are described in section 4.3.4.1.